dibyendumajumdar/ravi-matrix/README.rst

 The available functions are:

-*matrix.vector(n [,initvalue])*
-  Creates a column vector of size 'n', and initializes the vector elements to 'initvalue' if supplied else to 0.
+*matrix.vector(n: integer [,initialvalue: number])* Creates a column vector of size 'n', and initializes the vector elements to 'initialvalue' if supplied else to 0.

 ::